-Importance of Architecture Audits: Common
+Importance of Architecture Audits:

 Signs It's Time for an Architecture Audit